-While charitable works are encouraged, fasting is the more familiar component.
+While charitable works are encouraged, fasting is the more familiar component of Ramadan.
 Daily fasting begins at dawn (just before sunrise) or Fajr, and ends at sunset or Maghrib.
 But not everyone is required to fast during Ramadan.
 Those exempted include children, pregnant women, women who are breastfeeding, and those who suffer from ill health.

-As the weather heats up, religious leaders and health officials have advised properly keeping body-and-soul together by consuming fruits, carbohydrates, and lots of water when breaking fast this year.
+As the weather heats up, religious leaders and health officials advise properly keeping body-and-soul together by consuming fruits, carbohydrates, and lots of water when breaking fast.